Amazon’s Organizational Culture Characteristics (An Analysis)

 3. Peculiarity

 Boldness.
 Amazon promotes boldness among its workers.
 This characteristic of the corporate culture is seen in how the company pioneered to sell a wide array of items online, initially starting with books, through data-intensive information technology.
 Also, Amazon’s employees are encouraged to take risks, such as in considering new ideas to do business.
 In emphasizing boldness, the company also facilitates openness toward new ideas based on an organizational diversity policy.
 This feature of the organizational culture enables Amazon to identify the best possible ideas to solve problems or improve the e-commerce business.
 Boldness supports innovation, which is a factor in the product-development goals described in Amazon’s generic competitive strategy and intensive growth strategies.
-Thus, this work culture strengthens the company’s competitiveness in the international market for consumer electronics and online services.
+Additionally, this trait of the company culture motivates workers to contribute new business ideas that directly address industry trends, such as the technological and social trends included in the PESTEL/PESTLE analysis of Amazon.
+This work culture strengthens the company’s competitiveness in the international market for consumer electronics and online services.

 Customer-Centricity.
 Amazon’s mission statement and vision statement highlight the centrality of customers in the business, and the significance of management support for employees’ ability to provide high-quality service to customers.
 This factor is also included in the company’s organizational culture.
 For example, Amazon encourages workers’ focus on customers’ needs and preferences.
 The company continually strives to determine trends and changes in consumer demand and preferences and applies these changes in its online retail and related services.
 Through this characteristic of the corporate culture, Amazon maintains its effectiveness in satisfying customers as the e-commerce business expands.